-The federal government continues to make progress under the requirements of the Improper Payments Information Act of 2002 (IPIA)39 in reporting on the nature and extent of improper payments.40 Federal entities reported estimates of improper payment amounts that totaled \$125.4 billion in fiscal year 2010, which represented about 5.5 percent of \$2.3 trillion of reported outlays for the related programs.
-The \$125.4 billion estimate is an increase of \$16.2 billion from the prior year estimate of \$109.2 billion.41 Increases in reported estimates of improper payments were mostly attributable to four major programs: (1) Department of Labor's Unemployment Insurance program, (2) Department of the Treasury's Earned Income Tax Credit Program, (3) Department of Health and Human Services' (HHS) Medicaid program, and (4) HHS' Medicare Advantage program.
-The increases in the estimates for these programs primarily related to an increase in reported program outlays and, for the Unemployment Insurance and Earned Income Tax Credit programs, increases in reported error rates.
-Reported error rates declined in certain significant programs, including the Medicaid and Medicare Advantage programs, as well as the Department of Transportation's Federal Aid Highway program and Social Security Administration's Supplemental Security Income program.
-It is important to note that reported improper payment estimates include overpayments, underpayments, and payments for which adequate documentation was not
+Federal entities reported estimates of improper payment amounts that totaled \$115.3 billion in fiscal year 2011, a decrease from the prior year revised estimate of \$120.6 billion.
+These estimates represented about 4.7 percent and 5.3 percent of reported outlays for the associated programs in fiscal years 2011 and 2010, respectively.
+Decreases in reported estimates of improper payments were mostly attributable to three major programs: (1) Department of Labor's Unemployment Insurance program, (2) Department of the Treasury's Earned Income Tax Credit Program, and (3) HHS' Medicare Advantage program.
+The decreases in the estimates for these programs primarily related to a decrease in reported outlays for the Unemployment Insurance program and decreases in reported error rates for the Earned Income Tax Credit and Medicare Advantage programs.
+It is important to note that reported improper payment estimates include overpayments, underpayments, and payments for which adequate documentation was not found, and may also include amounts of payments for years prior to the current fiscal year.